ABMS Member Board Lifelong Learning Requirements

 • CME Requirement: Attest to participating in an average of 50 AMA PRA Category 1 Credits™ every two years, including 16 credits of self-assessment.
 One patient safety activity must be completed during the 10-year cycle.

-• Log in to the ABO website to attest to the completion of all CME one time during the 3-year Fast Track Process
+• Attest via the ABO website to the completion of all CME one time during the 3-year Fast-Track Process.

 American Board of Orthopaedic Surgery